 The U.S. viewed the Panamanian leader Manuel Noriega as a de facto dictator and drug kingpin who had long outlasted his usefulness as a check against communism in the region.
-The last straw was when Noriega ignored the results of a democratically held election in which he lost and continued to hold onto power thanks to his control of the military.
+The last straw was when Noriega ignored the results of a democratically held election.
+He lost and continued to hold onto power thanks to his control of the military.

-The conflict itself was relatively unremarkable, though it represented the largest U.S. incursion since the Vietnam War, with over 26,000 soldiers.
-Although the war was brief, lasting only one month and one week and 4 days from December 20th, 1989 to January 31st, 1990, it proved costly, with some estimates of up to 1,000 or 3,000 civilian causalities and up to 337 military deaths combined.
+The conflict was relatively unremarkable, though it represented the most extensive U.S. incursion since the Vietnam War, with over 26,000 soldiers.
+Although the war was brief, lasting only one month and one week and 4 days from December 20th, 1989, to January 31st, 1990, it proved costly, with some estimates of up to 1,000 or 3,000 civilian causalities and up to 337 military deaths combined.

 The majority of the fighting was brief and centered around urban combat in the capital of Panama City.
 Noriega took refuge in the Vatican Diplomatic Mission for nine days before surrendering and being extradited to the United States.

-He was later was convicted on drug-related charges and would be imprisoned in the United States and France.
-Manuel Noreiga would return to Panama where he would die while still under house arrest in 2017 at age 83.
+He was later convicted on drug-related charges and would be imprisoned in the United States and France.
+Finally, Manuel Noreiga would return to Panama, where he would die while under house arrest in 2017 at age 83.

 The Bush Administration would come under condemnation for the U.S. invasion of Panama from both the U.N.
 General Assembly and the Organization of American States.
-The main criticism that remains leveled is the outsized ratio of civilian casualties and destruction of the urban environment along with the legality of the military action in the first place.
+However, the main criticism that remains leveled is the outsized ratio of civilian casualties and destruction of the urban environment, along with the legality of the military action in the first place.

-The Gulf War was undertaken as a response to the Iraqi invasion of U.S. ally Kuwait.
+The Gulf War was undertaken to respond to the Iraqi invasion of U.S. ally Kuwait.
 Though Kuwait was many times smaller than Iraq, it was strategically important to the U.S. in the region as an ally and thanks to the country’s vast supply of oil.
-The main combatants were Iraq and an allied fighting force comprising of six nations led by the United States.
+The main combatants were Iraq and an allied fighting force comprising six nations led by the United States.

 The war saw sparse but fierce combat and was covered extensively on television for the first time thanks to cable networks like CNN, which caused some to call it the Video Game War.
-By the end of the war, an estimated 25,000 to 50,000 Iraqi soldiers were estimated to be killed along with 292 coalition soldiers.
-The number of Iraqi and Kuwaiti civilians lost or injured reaches into the thousands.
+By the end of the war, an estimated 25,000 to 50,000 Iraqi soldiers were killed and 292 coalition soldiers.
+The number of Iraqi and Kuwaiti civilians lost or injured reaches the thousands.

-President Bush is best remembered for failing to force Iraqi dictator Saddam Hussein from power, deciding that the cost in American lives in doing so would likely be too great a cost.
+President Bush is best remembered for failing to force Iraqi dictator Saddam Hussein from power, deciding that the cost to American lives would likely be too great a cost.
 Bush would later say that he had come to regret that choice.

 Bush’s Japanese “Vomit Incident”

 While minor in relation to his achievements, Bush is nonetheless popularly remembered for being sick on the prime minister of Japan.
-The embarrassing incident took place on January 8th, 1992, in the midst of a 12-day trip through Asia.
+On January 8th, 1992, the embarrassing incident took place during a 12-day trip through Asia.